 Chamberlin, Powell & Bon, Architects “Barbican Redevelopment” April 1959

-Generally, the ventilation will be under the Corporation’s control, but in some cases (usually flats at 02 level) the mechanical ventilation will be under your control from a switch in the kitchen fascia panel (unless the units have been changed by previous owners).
+Generally, the ventilation will be under the Barbican Estate Office’s control, but in some cases (usually flats at 02 level) the mechanical ventilation will be under your control from a switch in the kitchen fascia panel (unless the units have been changed by previous owners).
 You should not interfere with this or have the system closed off without the Barbican Estate Office’s permission since it can affect the overall ventilation of the block.

-In most windows, there are grills which you should keep open so that clean air can replace what is sucked out – but don’t worry too much about oxygen depletion, at least not if your front door is as draughty as mine.
+In most windows, there are grilles which you should keep open so that clean air can replace what is sucked out – but don’t worry too much about oxygen depletion, at least not if your front door is as draughty as mine.

 The sliding ventilators above the windows are cord-operated, except for a small section which is permanently open.

 The Barbican Estate Office state that ‘some smells are simply attributable to community living‘.

 The ventilation system is designed to extract 20 litres or air per second from bathrooms, 60 litres of air per second from kitchens, and 7 litres of air per second from separate toilets, and this operates 24 hours a day.

 This sounds like an amazing amount of air to shift in a second.
 What I find absolutely mystifying though is why the extract rate is only 7 litres per second for toilets.
 Someone really should have explained to the architects that smells related to time spent reading back copies of the Reader’s Digest produces a much more urgent ventilation problem than any amount of ‘community living’.
 Anyway, the system is apparently designed to clear smells as quickly as possible.